kanavsethi/Skin_Cancer_Classification_Multiclass_Classification_using_CNN/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 🙏

-We'd like to acknowledge the contributions of the entire team behind this project and the developers of TensorFlow and Augmentor for their powerful tools and resources.

 If you have any questions or feedback, please don't hesitate to reach out.